zacharysgoldberg/Blackjack/README.md

 ## Future improvements

-To include a python GUI that communicates with db/api, utilize Postgres database, and deploy on Azure
+To include a python GUI that communicates with db/api, forget password/username, utilize NoSQL database, and deploy on Azure

 ## How to run/test